Braxai/Course-Notes/ECS 170 Intro to AI/Reading Notes/Solving Problems by Searching.md

   * Priority Queue : pops element with highest priority

 ## Measuring Problem-Solving Performance
-* Completeness : is the algorithm guarnateed to find a solution when there is one?
+* Completeness : is the algorithm guaranteed to find a solution when there is one?
 * Optimally : does the strategy find the optimal solution?
 * Time Complexity : how long does it take to find a solution?
 * Space Complexity : how much memory is needed to perform the search

 * Complexity expressed in terms of three quantities
   * b (branching factor) : maximum number of successors of any node
-  * d (depth) : depth of shallowest goal node (number of steps along the path from the root)
+  * d (depth) : depth of shallowest goal node (number of steps along the path from the root
   * m : maximum length of any path in the state space
 * Search Cost : typically depends on time complexity but can also include a term for memory usage
 * Total Cost : combines search cost and path cost of the solution found